swcarpentry/python-novice-inflammation/pages/04-cond.md

 <div class="challenges" markdown="1">
 #### Challenges

-1. Will changing the nesting of the loops in the code above&mdash;i.e., wrapping the Y-axis loop around the X-axis loop&mdash;change the final image?
+1. Will changing the nesting of the loops in the code above --- i.e., wrapping the Y-axis loop around the X-axis loop --- change the final image?
     Why or why not?

 2. Python (and most other languages in the C family) provides **in-place operators**